alan-if/alan-goodies/libs/ALAN-Library_0.6/README.md

 To the best of my knowledge, Library v0.6.2 was the latest update in the v0.x series, later succeeded by Library v1, and then by the Standard Library 2.

-This is a old version of the Alan Library, originally created for Alan 2 and then ported to Alan 3.
+This is a old version of the Alan Library, originally created for Alan2 and then ported to Alan3.
 It's revival is mainly for historical reasons, to allow compiling old adventures that depend on it.

-The sources of Library v0.6.2 were recovered from the [ALAN repository] on Bitbucket (were the Library was originally hosted), from [commit c44766fa] (2017-04-17), which was the last commit before its removal from the repository.
+The sources of Library v0.6.2 were recovered from the [ALAN repository]  (were the Library was originally hosted), from [commit c44766fa] (2017-04-17), which was the last commit before its removal from the repository.

 [ALAN repository]: https://github.com/alan-if/alan